UKCloud/documentation/articles/vmware/vmw-ref-vcd-10-1.md

 ### Known issues in VMware Cloud Director

-- If you enable the **Enable VM to join domain** options, you will not be able to amend the hardware configuration of the VM.
-There is currently no workaround for this issue, so you should ensure that you do not enable this setting.
+- If you have a VM which has, or has had in the past, enabled the **Enable VM to join domain** options, you will not be able to amend the hardware configuration of the VM.
+A workaround is available from UKCloud support, please raise a support ticket to obtain the workaround.

 - Guest customisation is failing in the following: